izenmania/piercecountyelections/README.md

 2011, the year Pierce County switch to full mail-in voting.

 A raw CSV for non-R use can be found at data-raw/daily_turnout.csv.

+#### election_precincts

+An sf object data frome of all the census-defined election precincts in the county, including identifying information, political unit (congressional, legislative, county council) and projected geometry.